-More than 500 guests from 24 states attended the two-day event at the Hershey Lodge and Convention Center in Hershey, Pennsylvania.
-Special guest speakers were Pennsylvania Attorney General Kathleen G. Kane and IASIU President Wade Wickre.
-The conference also featured the 2014 Pennsylvania Fraud Fighter awards, presented by the Executive Director of the IFPA, Ralph Burnham, the President of the Greater Pittsburgh Chapter of IASIU, Diane Svec, and the President of the Delaware Valley Chapter IASIU, Thomas Donahue.
+More than 450 professionals’ from 20 states attended the two-day event at the Hershey Lodge and Convention Center in Hershey, Pennsylvania.
+The conference also featured the 2016 Pennsylvania Fraud Fighter awards presented by the Executive Director of the IFPA, Tom Donahue, the President of the Greater Pittsburgh Chapter of the IASIU, Diane Svec.

-- Following the conference’s opening, Burnham announced that Pennsylvania’s Fraud Fighters had nominated two of their colleagues’ work for recognition and was joined onstage by IASIU Delaware Valley Chapter President Tom Donahue, of Kemper Services Group, and IASIU Greater Pittsburgh Chapter President Diane Svec, of Erie Insurance.
+Following Jay’s address, Donahue announced that Pennsylvania’s Fraud Fighters had nominated seven of their colleagues’ work for recognition and was joined onstage by IASIU Greater Pittsburgh Chapter President Diane Svec, of Erie Insurance.

-Throughout the two-day conference, attendees benefited from 12 additional educational breakout sessions that included health care fraud, heavy vehicle event data recorders, auto theft, cellphone investigations, foreclosed property claims and many more topics.
-Concurrent exhibitor booths provided attendees idea sharing and new business opportunities.
+Throughout the two-day conference, attendees benefited from 14 additional educational breakout sessions that included healthcare fraud, professional ethics, SIU safety, property fraud, interview and interrogation techniques and many more topics.
+Exhibitor booths provided attendees many idea sharing and new business opportunities.